• USE : Walk

 Three picnic shelters are located throughout the park.
 Picnic shelters can be reserved through Reserve America.

 This is a loop trail with spur trails to the beach and a picnic shelter.
 After crossing the bridge, the trail goes either left or right.
 To the right are the spur trails to the beach.
 The main trail winds around through mature forests until coming out on the beach.
-The trail then follows the beach for a stretch, then winds back into the forest and returns to the footbridge.
+The trail then follows the beach for a stretch, with views (and low tide access) of Magic Island, then winds back into the forest and returns to the footbridge.